thaabomb/autocross-notes/README.md

 # Notes from watching GTheory-Coaching on YouTube
 Position over speed.

+# Notes from watching Shifting-Lanes on YouTube
+Let your tires talk to you. let the squealing help you find the grip limit.

 # Notes from reading Autocross to Win
 If you make more power than you can put down, the excess power is wasted.
 AWD is the most effective way to put power down.
 An AWD car with big power potential would make a fantastic autocross car.
 Bonus points if it's lightweight and has double wishbone suspension.
 This makes the Mitsubishi Eclipse GSX / Eagle Talon TSi basically the perfect autocross car.
 Other exciting choices include: EVO, AWD CTR, NC1 NSX, Audis maybe?, Golf R, Huracán, 911 Turbo, Carrera4?, GTR, Tesla 3 Performance